 Other External Organizations

-Below are links to national and regional organizations, and to selected external studies, that are relevant to institutional research and postsecondary education in Nevada.
+Below are links to national and regional organizations, and to selected external studies, that are relevant to institutional research and postsecondary education in Ohio.

 Association for Institutional Research (AIR) - a professional association of more than 4,000 institutional researchers, planners and decision-makers from more than 1,500 higher education institutions around the world.
 AIR helps advance research that improves the understanding, planning and operation of higher education institutions.